Blood of the Word · Chapter 87

 "Public weigh of all current loaves.
 Now.
 Before another price or another purchase."

-Cavan hesitated exactly one beat too long.
-Then Meret Vale's Stonewake ruling did part of the work for him from memory.
-He looked at the broken pan, the light loaves, the woman on the stones, the crowd that had now seen the inside of the bread as well as the stamp.
+Cavan hesitated one beat too long.
+He looked at the broken pan, the light loaves, the woman on the stones, the bread crumb open for all to see.

 "Open scale," he said.